muntahajaber/network-project/README.md

 # network-project

-this project is about how Clint and server communicate with each other
+### Description
+This project is to simulate Client-server communication  using socket